• Skip to primary navigation

 Check out my Gluten Free Fudgy Brownies and my Edible Gluten Free Cookie Dough for more gluten free sweets!

-This gluten free berry crumble recipe is a delicious and healthy dessert option that is perfect for those who have a gluten sensitivity.
+This low calorie berry crumble recipe is a delicious and healthy dessert that's perfect for those who have a gluten sensitivity.
 It's made with a variety of fresh berries, coconut oil, almond flour, and other healthy ingredients.

 Why You'll Love This Recipe

-• It's gluten free and grain free, making it a great option for anyone who has a gluten sensitivity or celiac disease.
+• It's gluten free and grain free, making it a great option for anyone who has a gluten sensitivity.

 • It's made with fresh berries, which are loaded with antioxidants and other important nutrients.